tropical9/week-1/README.md

 ## Description

 This project was created for the week 1 challenge of my coding bootcamp.
-I have worked on this project to apply what I have learned in week 1.
-The goal of this challenge is to create a webpage that meets accessibility standards, display semantinc elements, create logical structures with independent styling and positioning, view images with accessible alt attributes, sequence heeading attributes and describe the title.
+The goal of this challenge is to create a webpage that meets accessibility standards, display semantic elements, create logical structures with independent styling and positioning, view images with accessible alt attributes, sequence heading attributes and concisely describe the title.

 ## Installation